 Most of the food they serve is based on local organically produced and seasonal ingredients.
 “Coffee, tea, sugar, chocolate, and other ingredients that can’t be grown locally are all sourced from small companies who treat their employees with the same respect we endeavour to treat ours.
 Any animal products we serve come from animals who have enjoyed a good life and been treated humanely,” she adds.

 What’s on offer:

-- An all-day breakfast menu, including omelettes, toast with various toppings (including yummy mashed avocado), and porridge with apple syrup and roasted nuts.
+- A brunch menu, including omelettes, toast with various toppings (including yummy mashed avocado), and other brunch dishes.

-- Lunch is served from 12 noon and the menu changes daily.
-There’s always a soup of the day – ours was a scrumptious beetroot – served with good bread (5€), salad of the day, dish of the day, and veggie dish of the day, served with two salads.
+- Lunch dishes usually include a soup of the day – ours was a scrumptious beetroot – served with good bread (5€), salad of the day, dish of the day, and veggie dish of the day, served with two salads.
 A variety of homemade cakes and desserts is offered.